ITfoxtec/FoxIDs/docs/saml-2.0.md

 //TODO

 ## Connect AD FS as RP
-An AD FS can be connected to FoxIDs with SAML 2.0 acting as an RP where and FoxIDs is acting as an IdP.
+An AD FS can be connected to FoxIDs with SAML 2.0 acting as an RP where FoxIDs is acting as an IdP.

 Configuring AD FS as RP using the following steps.